-The Civil and Environmental Engineering Computing Group supports fifty faculty, twenty-two staff, and over 750 students.
-The Computing Group maintains two computer labs, server infrastructure supporting department operations, a suite of web applications, and the department website.
+The Civil and Environmental Engineering Computing Group supports 50 faculty, 22 staff, and over 750 students.
+The Computing Group maintains 2 computer labs, server infrastructure supporting department operations, a suite of web applications, and the department website.
 We are dedicated to constantly improving departmental capability and productivity using the latest computing technologies.

 - Frequently Asked Questions